Alligator/jqawk/README.md

 - `$` is the current item in the array
 - `$index` is the array index of that item

-If the input is not an array, or the rule is a `BEGIN` and `END` rule, jqawk sets one variable:
+If the input is not an array jqawk sets one variable:

 - `$` is the input value

+## Multiple files

+You can pass jqawk multiple JSON files.
+The `BEGIN` and `END` rules are run before and after processing all files.
+Other rules are run for every file.
+The `$file` variable is set to the current file name.

 ## Modifying the JSON